 MORE: Best Smart Locks

 Lutron's dimmer switch works with any desk or table lamp (and up to 800 different bulbs), making the "dumb" device smart.
 There's a remote (sold separately), but you can skip that if you want to control it with your iPhone or iPad.
+This particular kit comes with two smart plugs, a Wi-Fi bridge (required for Lutron products) and a remote).
 Another bonus: Lutron makes other gadgets for lighting, security and even window shades.

 MORE: Best Smart Plugs